-СІТҮ ZIP CODE

-WORK TELEPHONE FAX

-WORK TELEPHONE STATE WORK TELEPHONE

-Individual(s) discriminated against, if different from above (use additional page(s) if necessary):

 NAME

 STREET ADDRESS

 CITY STATE ZIP CODE

+CIT SIAIL ZIF CODE

-HOME TELEPHONE WORK TELEPHONE - FAX
+HOME TELEPHONE WORK TELEPHONE FAX

-PLEASE EXPLAIN YOUR RELATIONSHIP TO THE INDIVIDUAL(S) INDICATED ABOVE.

-Name of Agency and department or program that discriminated:
+I

+Individual(s) discriminated against if different from abov e (use additio onal page(s) if necessary):

 NAME

 STREET ADDRESS

+CITY CTATE 710 0005

+CITY STATE ZIP CODE

+HOME TELEPHONE WORK TELEPHONE FAX

+PLEASE EXPLAIN YOUR RELATIONSHIP TO THE INDIVIDUAL(S) IN IDICATED ABO\ /E.

+, ,

+Name of Agency and department or program tha nt discriminated: Page 2 of

+NAME

+STREET ADDRESS

-СІТҮ STATE ZIP CODE
+CITY STATE ZIP CODE

+STATE ZIF CODE

 WORK TELEPHONE FAX

-Date(s) of alleged discrimination:
+Date(s) of alleged discrimination: I

-DATE DISCRIMINATION BEGAN LAST OR MOST RECENT DATE OF DISCRIMINATION
+DATE DISCRIMINATION BEGAN LAST OR MOST RECE ENT DATE OF DISCRIMINATION

-Alleged discrimination:

-Complaints should be filed within 180 calendar days of the alleged discrimination.
-If you could not reasonably be expected to know the act was discriminatory within the 180 calendar day period, you have 60 calendar days after you became aware to file your complaint.
+Complaints should be filed within 180 c could not reasonably be expected to kn calendar day period, you have 60 calencomplaint. ow the act was discriminatory within the 180

-If your complaint is in regard to discrimination in the delivery of services or discrimination that involved the treatment of you or others by the agency or department indicated above, please indicate below the bases on which you believe these discriminatory actions were taken.
+If your complaint is in regard to discrim discrimination that involved the treatm department indicated above, please incomes discriminatory actions were taken ent of you or of dicate below the thers by the agency or

-Example: If you believe that you were discriminated against because you are African American, you would mark the box labeled race/color and write African American in the space provided.
+Example: If you believe that you were defined and were de •

-Race

-Color

-National origin
+□ Race □ Color □ National origin

-Explain:
+•

+LVM ain.

+ГXII lain:

+-~~

 Please explain as clearly as possible what happened.
-Provide the name(s) of witnesses and others involved in the alleged discrimination.
-(Attach additional sheets if necessary and provide a copy of written materials pertaining to your case.)
+Provide the national and others involved in the alleged discrimination.
+(Attach additional and provide a copy of written materials pertaining to your case.)
+SIGNATURE DATE

-SIGNATURE DATE SIGNATURE DATE